elsa-lab/base-env/docs/command.md

 ```bash
 $ ssh-banner-short
 ```
-This command will return, for each of the five most recently banning evnets, the
+This command will return, for each of the three most recent banning events, the
 1. Time of the ban(`Time`)

 2. Reason of the ban(`Event`)